Is a rowing machine better than a treadmill?

 On the other hand, a treadmill is the best multitasking cardio machine out there.
 While you are exercising, you can watch your favorite TV shows, or even read e-mails or books.
 Unlike that, rowing machines require complete focus, and you can’t do anything else while exercising.

 Although both machines are useful and popular among users, the results will ultimately depend on your effort.
-So, choose one the winner of the rowing machines vs treadmill battle based on your requirements.
-However, if it comes down to weight loss and burning calories, then the rowing machine winds hand down – as it burns nearly double of what a treadmill does!
+So, to choose one winner between a rowing machines vs treadmill battle you really need to base it on your requirements.
+However, if it comes down to weight loss and burning calories, then the rowing machine winds hand down as it offers a full body workout – as it burns nearly double of what a treadmill does!